 Crime Not to Care

 It's every householder's responsibility to ensure their domestic waste is disposed of responsibly.

 Find out more about our #CrimeNotToCare campaign and how, if domestic waste is fly-tipped (even by someone such as a rogue trader who offered to take it away), the law states that the householder could be held responsible and face prosecution.

 A fair trading environment

-Our policy is to ensure a fair trading environment for businesses in York.
+Our policy is to ensure a fair trading environment for local businesses.
 All businesses must register and pay to use Hazel Court HWRC.

-We'll take action against those who ignore these requirements and seek to gain advantages by not doing so.
+We'll take action against anyone who ignores these requirements and seeks to gain advantages by not doing so.